grafana/scenes/docusaurus/docs/scene-layout.md

 });
 ```

-`SceneGridItem` accepts the following configuration options.
-Options are expressed in 24 columns grid units.
+`SceneGridItem` accepts the following configuration options, which are expressed in 24 columnar grid units:

 ```ts
   x?: number;